 About The Fund

-We are working toward the minimum $25,000 required to establish an endowment.
-After that point, the fund will be a permanent, named, self-sustaining annual scholarship of $1,000.
+In 2017, we completed our fundraising of $25,000 to make the fund a permanent, named, self-sustaining annual scholarship of approximately $1,000.
 Included in the scholarship is the opportunity for mentorship from UNC alumni during and after their CPJW project.
 The scholarship is awarded based on both financial need and merit.

 We believe that young alumni should feel empowered to give back to the Journalism School and stay connected to the robust and talented UNC community.

 As young alumni of the Journalism School, we both received a huge amount of support while we were students through scholarships, grants, awards, references and mentorship.
 This support has directly contributed to all of the internships, jobs, opportunities, awards and recognition we’ve earned in our young careers.
 We were given so much that we want to pass that support on to others.
 And we believe many young alumni feel the same way we do.

 We believe the School of Media and Journalism at UNC offers students unique opportunities to build and pursue professional work experience that is unmatched at other institutions.
 School-sponsored, extracurricular projects, such as the Carolina Photojournalism Workshop (CPJW), international summer/spring break projects, and Powering a Nation have enormous impact on young careers.
 But those opportunities are becoming more and more expensive.
 They require additional tuition, taking out loans, or robust portfolios even to be chosen to participate.